 Answer: Is It Too Late For Me To Be Recruited?

 It IS very late to be getting started, but, it's not an impossible task.
 You need to learn all about the college search and then begin to market your skills and experience to college coaches around the country.
 It's much like finding a job.
 You CANNOT wait for them to come to you--you have to go out and find them.
 Your best bet is to get a copy of my book, Preparing to Play Softball at the Collegiate Level.
-It is available on Amazon.com and you can link from my website.
+It is available on Amazon.com and you can link from my book page.

 The book will take you and your family step by step through the college search process and tell you everything you need to know and to do to find the college and team that are right for you.
 Recruiting is extremely competitive and there is no "magic bullet" for most kids.
 Hard work, dedication, a determination to play in college and the willingness to look at lots of different kinds of college teams is the best way to ensure you find a school that wants you.
 This process includes playing very competitive travel ball, writing lots of letters, sending out skills videos, making follow up phone calls and showing coaches how serious you are about playing at the college level.